neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 If the server is in a `FAILED` or `INTERRUPTED` state, the request will be `IGNORED`.
 For any other states, receipt of a `RUN` request will be considered a protocol violation and will lead to connection closure.

-The statement generally contains a database query or remote procedure call.
+The query generally contains a [Cypher](https://neo4j.com/docs/cypher-manual/current/) query or a remote procedure call.
-This document does not specify how the server should handle an incoming statement.
+This document does not specify how the server should handle an incoming query.

 The parameters generally contain variable fields for a database query or remote procedure call.
 This document does not specify how the server should handle incoming parameters.